bpesquet/mlcourse/notes/recognize_handwritten_digits/README.md

 Digital images are stored using either the *bitmap* format (color values for all individual pixels in the image) or a *vectorized* format (a description of the elementary shapes in the image).

 Bitmap images can be easily manipulated as tensors.
-Each pixel color is typically expressed using a combination of the three primary colors (red, green and blue), with an integer value between 0 and 255 for each one.
+Each pixel color is typically expressed using a combination of the three primary colors (red, green and blue), with an integer value in the $[0,255]$ range for each one.

-For grayscale bitmap images like those of the MNIST dataset, each pixel has only one integer value between 0 and 255.
+For grayscale bitmap images like those of the MNIST dataset, each pixel has only one integer value in the $[0,255]$ range.

 ---